JayaswalPrateek/MyCSnotesForME/Cpp.md

 			- stack: lifo with same funcs as priority queue
 			- set: duplicates are not allowed and order of storage is not guaranteed with func same as priority queue
 			- multiset: same as set but allows duplicate
-			- map is used to store key value pairs with all keys unique
+			- map is used to store key value pairs with all keys unique stores keys in sorted order
 			- multi map allows duplicate keys but key value pair should be unique
+			- unordered map needs unique keys but keys are not sorted
 	- iterators are used to access container data
 ```cpp
 #include <iostream>